pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/non_bmp_unicode_long_escaped/idrest_inside_groupname.md

 `````
 throws: Tokenizer error!
-    Regex body had an escape that is only valid with an u-flag, but it had no u-flag
+    The es6 long unicode escape is only valid with u-flag

 /(?<abc\u{1D7D0}def>foo)/
 ^------- error